thorsten-de/TDD-by-example/the-money-example/README.md

 Comparing `Dollar` and `Franc` structs is possible with implementing `PartialEq<Dollar> for Franc` and vice versa.
 This differs from the books implementation based on a superclass implementing equals for both cases directly.

+### Chapter 8 - Using Money superclass in test

+We must adapt to Rust a bit in this part, as it is clumsy to define and use a trait for the two money structs.
+This includes dynamic dispatch, and will be overkill to introduce as we want to consolidate into only one struct anyway.

+Therefore, we try to unify `Dollar` and `Franc` to the point of having identical implementions.
+A *diffentiator* is needed to prevent that equality will mix up different currencies, and with that in mind we follow chapter 9.